Microtralia ovulum: Shell description

 The aperture is about one-third as wide as the body whorl to the left of it, pointed behind, rounded and slightly oblique in front.

 The height of the shell is 3.8 mm.
 The width of the shell is 2.0 mm.
 The height of the last whorl is 3.0 mm.

 The maximum recorded shell length is 3.8 mm.

-Habitat
+Distribution

-Minimum recorded depth is 0 m.
-Maximum recorded depth is 0 m.
+This species occurs in the Caribbean Sea; also off The Bahamas.